Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

   + [Spawning GameObjects](#spawning-gameobjects)
   + [Configuration File Values](#configuration-file-values)

 ## Introduction

-This guide will help you understand the structure of the physical Arena Environment as developed in Unity.
-We will explain the various functions of the arena environment, and their purposes and uses.
-We will also outline the various parameters that can be used to configure the arena environment, and how to use them.
+This guide will help you understand the structure of the physical Arena Environment developed in Unity.
+We will explain the various functions of the arena environment, their purposes, and uses.
+Additionally, we will outline the parameters available for configuring the arena environment and how to use them.

-Please see the [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide for a detailed explanation of the syntax used in the configuration files for additional information.
-Be aware that this guide is not a comprehensive guide to Unity, and assumes that you have a basic understanding of the Unity Engine.
-If you are unfamiliar with Unity, please refer to the [Background - Unity](/docs/Background-Unity.md) guide for a brief overview of the Unity Engine as well as relevant useful links.
+For a detailed explanation of the syntax used in the configuration files, refer to the [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide.
+This guide assumes a basic understanding of the Unity Engine and is not a comprehensive Unity guide.
+If you are unfamiliar with Unity, please refer to the [Background - Unity](/docs/Background-Unity.md) guide for an overview and useful links.

 ## The Arena

 <table>
   <tr>

     <td><img src="../docs/figs/prefabs/arena/arena-2DView.png" width="500"/>
     <p>2D view of the Arena</p></td>
     <td><img src="../docs/figs/prefabs/arena/arena-FP.png" width="500"/><p>First-person view of agent</p></td>
     <td><img src="../docs/figs/prefabs/arena/arena-New.png" width="500"/><p>Full view of arena</p></td>

   </tr>
   <tr>

     <td><img src="../docs/figs/prefabs/arena/arena-Ground.png" width="500"/><p>Close-up of arena ground</p></td>
     <td><img src="../docs/figs/prefabs/arena/arena-TP.png" width="500"/><p>Third Persion view of one of the agent skins</p></td>
     <td><img src="../docs/figs/prefabs/arena/arena-Walls.png" width="500"/><p>Side view of walls</p></td>

   </tr>
 </table>

 Each **episode** (a single run) contains an _arena_ environment.
-Currently, an arena can only support a single agent (with spherical animal skins - _hedgehog_, _pig_, or _panda_).
-It is currently a square of fixed size `40x40` , meaning the size of the arena is immutable, with the origin of the arena is set to `(0,0)` .
-You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.
+Currently, an arena supports only a single agent (with spherical animal skins - _hedgehog_, _pig_, or _panda_).
+The arena is a fixed size of `40x40` , with the origin set at `(0,0)` .
+Object coordinates can be provided in the range `[0,40]x[0,40]` as floats.

-The default arena is made up of a set of gameobjects, which itself is contained in a _Unity Scene_, which are as follows:
+The default arena consists of several gameobjects contained in a _Unity Scene_, including:

-* **Walls**: The walls of the arena, which are 10 units high and 40 units long.
-The walls are made up of 4 gameobjects, one for each wall, which are named `Wall1`,  `Wall2`,  `Wall3`, and `Wall4`, each with a set of childobjects called `fences`, which contain the textures for the walls.
-The walls are all children of the `Walls` gameobject, which is itself a child of the `Arena` gameobject.
+* **Walls**: Four walls, each 10 units high and 40 units long, named `Wall1`,  `Wall2`,  `Wall3`, and `Wall4`.
+Each wall has child objects called `fences`, which contain the textures.
+All walls are children of the `Walls` gameobject, which is itself a child of the `Arena` gameobject.
 #####
-* **Ground**: The ground of the arena, which is 40 units long and 40 units wide.
-The ground is a child of the `Arena` gameobject.
+* **Ground**: The ground, 40 units long and 40 units wide, is a child of the `Arena` gameobject.
 #####
-* **Lights**: The lights of the arena, which are 4 spotlights, one for each corner of the arena.
-The lights are all children of the `Lights` gameobject, which is a child of the `Arena` gameobject.
+* **Lights**: Four spotlights, one at each corner of the arena.
+These lights are children of the `Lights` gameobject, which is a child of the `Arena` gameobject.
 #####
-* **SpawnArea**: The spawn gameobject responsible for spawning objects defined in the configuration file, which is a child of the `Arena` gameobject.
-This gameobject essentially controls the size of the spawn area, currently set to within the bounds of the walls of the arena.
+* **SpawnArea**: This gameobject is responsible for spawning objects defined in the configuration file.
+It is a child of the `Arena` gameobject and controls the size of the spawn area, currently set within the arena walls.
 #####
-* **Agent**: The agent, which is a child of the `Arena` gameobject, is the main character in the arena, and is used for playing and training; must be spawned in every arena.
+* **Agent**: The agent, which must be spawned in every arena, is the main character for playing and training.
+It is a child of the `Arena` gameobject.

 <p align="center">
   <img height="300" src="../docs/figs/prefabs/DefaultArena.png">